vibh1608/Assignment17.2/README.md

  Bound Service .

-    I have run this assignment
+ 5. Problem Statement

+ Implements a bound service to update the current time on text view on click of start service button.

+ I run this assignment on Letv Le X509 (Android 6.0, API 23) and screenshots of the output and APK file has been added .